 You can set the hours you want

-Being able to set your own hours is fantastic, giving you the flexibility to work when you want to, however, depending on where you are located you may find you need to work during Uber’s peak times, like weekends and late at night in order to get enough rides to offset your costs of working.
-If you already have a different full-time or part-time job, you may decide that the flexibility in your hours is worth a reduction in pay, allowing you to balance both.
+Being able to set your own hours is fantastic, giving you the flexibility to work when you want.
+However, depending on where you are located, you may find you need to work during peak times in order to get enough rides to offset your costs.
+If you already have a full-time or part-time job, you may find that working flexible hours is worth a reduction in pay, allowing you to balance both.

 You don’t technically have a manager

-Not having a manager hovering over your shoulder is certainly an appealing prospect, particularly if you prefer to have a bit more autonomy or control over your working environment.
-The flipside of that is, you need to maintain a good rating to stay on the platform and if you have a difficult rider in the backseat, you’re the one that needs to deal with it, along with the threat of one-star reviews hanging over you.
+Not having a manager hovering over your shoulder is certainly an appealing prospect - particularly if you like autonomy or control over your working environment.
+On the flipside, you need to maintain a good rating, so if you have a difficult rider in the backseat, you’re the one that needs to deal with it.

 If you want a way to build your cycling fitness, why not start delivering for UberEats?
-Pedalling all over your neighbourhood will ensure you’ll get fit, and with Foodora, Deliveroo and UberEats all accepting bike riders for delivery there are ample opportunities to earn some cash riding.
+Pedalling all over your neighbourhood will certainly get you fit.
+With Foodora, Deliveroo and UberEats all accepting bike riders for delivery, there are ample opportunities to earn some cash riding.
 If you aren’t sure you’re fit enough, it might be worth starting to cycle around your neighbourhood now or make sure to start delivering in a nice flat area of your city to avoid all the hills.

 How else can you make money from your vehicle?